Close Menu

 2. Soft Plush Toys

-• Choose ones with squeakers for extra fun.
+• Opt for the ones with squeakers for added fun.

 3. Chew Toys (for Dental Health)

-• Help prevent plaque buildup and reduce teething discomfort in puppies.
+• Prevent plaque and ease teething pain in pups.

-• Opt for small-sized rubber or nylon chews safe for tiny jaws.
+• Opt for a small rubber or nylon chew appropriate for small jaws.

 Recommended: Nylabone Puppy Chew, Benebone Tiny Chew.